 Adoption Facts and Statistics

 Families may adopt children, from infants to teens, and may even adopt adults.
-Each year, roughly 135,000 children are adopted by American families, with one out of every 25 families having adopted.
+In 2022, roughly 53,665 children were adopted by American families.
 The majority of children adopted come from the United States foster care system.
-In the United States, there are over 100,000 children in the foster care system waiting to be adopted, with over half of these kids being six years old or older.
+Biological parents play a important role in the adoption process, often being involved in legal proceedings and decisions regarding contact with the child.
+In the United States, there are over 368,000 children in the foster home care system waiting to be adopted, with over half of these kids being six years old or older.

-In North Carolina, the number of children adopted with some public welfare agency involved varies from year to year but has consistently been over 1,100 adoptions per year since 2005, with there being 1,164 children adopted in 2014.
-Of those adopted, 66.2% were adopted by their foster parents, and another 28.8% were adopted by a family member.
-The number of child adoptions without involvement from public welfare agency in North Carolina in 2016 was 152.
-Of those adopted 50.7% were male and 49.3% were female.
+In North Carolina, the number of children adopted with some public welfare agency involved varies from year to year.
+However, it has consistently been over 1,100 adoptions per year since 2005, with there being 1,303 children adopted in 2022.
+The number of child adoptions without involvement from public welfare agency in North Carolina in 2021 was 959.
+Of those adopted 56.6% were male and 43.4% were female.

 There are some requirements to being able to adopt a child in North Carolina.
+Adoption laws are integral as they govern the transfer of parental rights and ensure the protection of all parties involved.
 For example, you must be 18 years or older to adopt a child.
 However, you may adopt a child whether you are married, divorced, widowed, or single.
 Whether you rent or own your home is inconsequential, as long as you have a stable living environment.
 When adopting a child, having parenting experience is not a requirement, but it is okay if you already have children in your home.

-While there are no recorded statistics on the number of couples wanting to adopted, experts estimate that around two million couples are waiting to adopt.
+While there are no recorded statistics on the number of couples wanting to adopt, experts estimate that around two million couples are waiting to adopt.
 This means that for each child placed, there are 36 couples waiting to adopt.
+Birth parents have specific rights and concerns regarding the contact their child may have with them post-adoption, which adds complexity to the process.
 The length of time it will take for an adoption will vary depending on what type of adoption families are seeking.
 For those looking to adopt a healthy infant, the wait can be anywhere from two to seven years.
 This may be, in part, because only 4% of women with unwanted pregnancies place their babies for adoption.
 If you are looking to adopt, get the help of the experienced attorneys at Marshall & Taylor PLLC to help move you through the process.

 North Carolina Adoption – Frequently Asked Questions (FAQs)